Introduction

 Treatment / Management

 Initial management of Bertolotti syndrome should consist of conservative measures.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may provide significant relief and are low in cost and generally well tolerated.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may provide significant relief, are low in cost, and are generally well tolerated.

 Physical therapy (PT) may also be concomitantly recommended at the time of diagnosis, with treatments aimed to strengthen core musculature, improve spinal mobility, and provide other pain-minimizing modalities.
 If NSAIDs and PT fail to provide adequate relief, the patient may be recommended for injection therapy.
 Directed corticosteroid injections under fluoroscopic guidance into the abnormal articulation are highly effective in providing pain relief and may last temporarily, if not indefinitely.[13][16]
 (B3)